Minifili/Minifili/README.md

 - 👋 Hi, I’m @Minifili
-- 👀 I’m interested to help my friend to make game.
+- 👀 I’m interested to help my friends to make games.
 - 🌱 I’m currently learning on level disign
-- 💞️ I’m looking to collaborate with m
+- 💞️ I’m looking to collaborate with my friends

 <!---
 Minifili/Minifili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.